ramigs/nuxt-fauna-article/nuxt-fauna.md

-## Introduction
+## Intro

-In this article, we will build a GitHub repo catalogue, using Nuxt.js to generate a static site with data pulled from FaunaDB at build time.
-But pre-rendering is not all we will be doing.
+In this article, we will build a Repository Catalogue, using Nuxt.js to generate a static site with data being fetched from FaunaDB, at build time.

+But
+pre-rendering is not all we will be doing.
 We will also to load the details of a client-side hydration

+The main idea I want to present is the benefit of being able to fetch data from a database and use it to build a static/pre-rendered site that can be served directly from a CDN.
+Jamstack approach

+Let's imagine we have a Film catalogue.
+It's not that often that we need to add or delete a Film from the catalogue.
+Do we need to have a server query a database at each client request?
+Couldn't we pass the heavy lifting to the build process?

 "The primary focus will be on"

-The tutorial section will
+## Why a Repository Catalogue?

+As developers, we all have a some projects we admire and like to keep track and stay updated. our list of favorite projects to follow overview of the GitHub repositories you're interested in, and displaying the information that is more relevant to you In this example, we'll display the GitHub stars and the date of last commit.

+only some have a special place in your heart and that does not happen every day.

-At the end you/When we finish, you'll be able to take this example, translate and apply it to your specific use case.
+At the end of the tutorial, you/When we finish, you'll be able to take this example, translate and apply it to your specific use case.
 "You can also adapt this tutorial context for other real-time apps very easily."

-## Why a repository catalogue?

-As developers, we all have a some projects we admire and like to keep track and stay updated. our list of favorite repos to follow overview of the GitHub repositories you're interested in, and displaying the information that is more relevant to you In this example, we'll display the GitHub stars and the date of last commit.

-only some have a special place in your heart and that does not happen every day.

 ## Jamstack

 The concept of Jamstack is not new and its advantages have been extensively documented before.
-Jamstack architectures allow us to build more secure, scalable, faster websites.
+Jamstack architectures allow us to build more secure, more scalable, faster websites.

 The term "static" can be a bit misleading - that's why I like to use